bzminer/bzminer/README.md

     "launch_on_boot": false, // if true, will automatically launch bzminer when pc turns on (windows only)

+    "hung_gpu_time": 120, // After GPU is unresponsive for this number of seconds, it is considered "hung"

+    "crash_script": "", // When a hung gpu is detected, call this script

+    "hung_gpu_reboot": false, // If true, will reboot rig when a hung gpu is detected

     "no_color": false, // disable all color output

     "verbosity": 2, // log level (0 = errors only, 1 = warnings, 2 = info (default), 3 = debug, 4 = network, 5 = trace (not available in release)